smichael1/redux-websocket-middleware/README.md

 }
 ```

-Example: listening for data received from the websocket.
+Data received over websockets from the endpoint will dispatch an action of type `WebsocketActionTypes.RECEIVE`.
-Data received from the websocket will dispatch an action of `WebsocketActionTypes.RECEIVE`.
+The following is an example reducer that listens for data received from the websocket:

 ```js
 import { WebsocketActionTypes } from "redux-websocket-middleware"